6 Things to Do with Your Dog Near Our Waterbury Factory

 It's never too early to start planning your dream trip to ice cream nirvana!
 Even if travel is still a while off, it's fun to prepare for your next big roadtrip.
 Take a tour of our factory and visitor center in beautiful Waterbury, VT and you'll see how we fit so much euphoria into each and every pint.
 Plus, try a sample of a wild and wacky flavor and take a stroll down memory lane in the Flavor Graveyard.

-Of course, if you love dogs as much as we do, we bet you’ll probably want to include your best four-legged buddy in all the excitement.
-That’s why we tracked down a few of the best fido-friendly places to go and things to do while you’re in the Waterbury area.
-See you soon!
+The best part?
+You don't have to leave your four-legged bestie at home!
+Vermont is famously dog-friendly and if you love dogs as much as we do (have you met our K9-5ers?), we're betting you’ll want to include Fido in the action.
+That’s why we tracked down a few of the best dog-friendly places to go and things to do while you’re in the Waterbury area.

 When You Want to Mix (and Sniff) and Mingle

 Located on River Road, just outside the village of Waterbury, the Waterbury Dog Park is where all the coolest canines in the area hang out.
 Volunteers raised the money for construction and continue to provide all the maintenance and upkeep.
 If you decide to visit, here’s an inside tip: some of Vermont’s best mountain-biking trails can be accessed not far from the park.
 Word is that dogs are welcome on the less heavily used trails.